 Or visit these cute "command center" boards from Delightful Order.

 And these chore charts were purchased from an Etsy shop, but I LOVE the idea of using magnets for chores!
+More great pics at The Clay Family blog.
 We've done sticker charts, and I get pretty sick of getting the stickers down for every little thing.
 I like that they could do this all on their own!

-And with three girls, I have to touch on hair stuff, right?
+And with three girls, I have to talk about hair stuff, right?

 Here's how we organize our stuff: